AnyLog-co/documentation/02- Installation & Deployment/02- Virtualization/99-05- AnyLog as a Service.md

 # AnyLog as a Service

-AnyLog's standard deployment path is a Docker container, run via [Docker](./01-%20Docker.md) or [Kubernetes](03-%20Kubernetes.md).
-Under certain conditions — limited disk space, regulatory constraints, or network restrictions — you may instead want to install AnyLog (or EdgeLake) directly as a service on the host, with no container runtime involved.
+AnyLog's standard deployment path is a Docker container, run via <a href="./01-%20Docker.md" target="_blank">Docker</a> or
+<a href="03-%20Kubernetes.md" target="_blank">Kubernetes</a>.
+Under certain conditions — limited disk space, regulatory constraints, or
+network restrictions — you may instead want to install AnyLog (or EdgeLake) directly as a service on the host, with no container runtime involved.